Frank Scotto has spent much of his life dedicated to his community and country.

 Frank returned to civilian life and in 1974, he owned his first gas station, and one year later he started a company called, Frank Scotto Towing.
 Frank Scotto Towing began with one tow truck and a vision to serve the community.
 It grew into a small business that provided emergency assistance for hundreds of motorists through the Freeway Service Patrol, California Highway Patrol and the Automobile Club of Southern California as well as numerous other towing clubs.
 Under Frank’s leadership, Frank Scotto Towing employed over seventy employees and earned accolades as a premier community service in the field.

 Again, Frank’s vision to serve the community was exercised by specializing in several committees during his service to the City of Torrance.
 Such committees included: Transportation, Veterans, Finance and Governmental Operations, and Youth Task Force.
 His commitment was exemplified by his diligence to not only serving these committees, but by researching and knowing the services being provided to the public.
-Frank worked and advocated to make proposed projects in Torrance a reality by upgrading the Torrance Public Library, help create the first Animal Shelter in Torrance, develop several pocket parks such as the Seaside Heroes Park, and campaigning for the Toyota Sports Complex, a state of the art facility that supports youth sports.
+Frank worked and advocated to make proposed projects in Torrance a reality by upgrading the Torrance Public Library, help create the first animal control department in Torrance, develop several pocket parks such as the Seaside Heroes Park, and campaigning for the Toyota Sports Complex, a state of the art facility that supports youth sports.
 A very gratifying accomplishment while as Mayor was to develop Students and Government Day which gave the opportunity for 8th grade students to experience local Government life for a day.

 As Councilman and Mayor Frank worked to help veterans in many ways.
 As Councilman he was instrumental in the building of the Veterans Memorial.
 He made sure that the Armed Forces Day Parade was a priority in the City.
 As Mayor he created the “Hometown Heroes” banner program which honors veterans and established the first veterans’ job fair.
 To honor 3 young heroes who had fallen in service, he built Seaside Heroes Park.